SQL Server and CVAD databases

-Enumeration: After successful authentication through Citrix ADC and StoreFront, the Delivery Controller contacts the Citrix Site database to check which applications are available to the user, based on AD credentials.
-When resources are identified, additional information, such as names of apps, desktops, icons, is pulled from the database.
+Enumeration: After successful authentication through NetScaler and StoreFront, the Delivery Controller contacts the Citrix Site database to check which applications are available to the user, based on AD credentials.
+When resources are identified, additional information (such as names of apps, desktops, icons, etc.) is pulled from the database.

-To ensure that a SQL server outage has a minimal impact to the Citrix Virtual Apps and Desktops infrastructure, customers can choose from the following High Availability options that are supported by Citrix:
+To ensure that a SQL server outage has a minimal impact to the Citrix Virtual Apps and Desktops infrastructure, customers can choose from the following high availability database options that are supported by Citrix:

-Citrix and Epic recommend using the same high availability approach for all three databases, even though the configuration logging and monitoring database availability isn’t required for the establishment of end user sessions.
-For example, if you plan to use SQL Always-On Availability Group as your HA strategy, use it for all three database objects.
+Citrix (and Epic for healthcare environments) recommend using the same high availability approach for all three databases, even though the configuration logging and monitoring database availability isn’t required for the establishment of end user sessions.
+For example, if you plan to use SQL AlwaysOn Availability Groups as your HA strategy, use it for all three database objects.

 We also recommend that you take a full daily backup of the Citrix databases themselves, especially the site database.
 Retention periods vary according to organizational requirements, but it is typical to maintain seven days of full backups and at least a month worth of weekly backups.
 Transaction log backup schedules should be based on a combination of your organization’s standards and the transaction log growth rate relative to the amount of available storage you have to allocate.
 Make sure to monitor available storage on your SQL server.